Arianta arbustorum: Life cycle

 This species of snail makes and uses calcareous love darts during mating.
 Reproduction is usually after copulation, but self-fertilization is also possible.
 The size of the egg is 3.2 mm.
 Maturity is reached after 2–4 years.
-The maximum age up to 14 years.
+The maximum age is up to 14 years.

-Angiostrongylus vasorum has successfully experimentally infected this snail.
+Angiostrongylus vasorum has been used to experimentally infect this snail.

 Prevention

 Metaldehyde and iron phosphate can be used to exterminate snails.
-Since copper generates electric shocks that make it difficult for snails to move, it makes a great barrier material for them.
+Since copper generates electric shocks that make it difficult for snails to move, it can serve as a barrier.